waynell/TinyPIC_Gradle_Plugin/README.md

         whiteList = [
         	// your white list, support Regular Expressions ]
+        apiKey = [
+			/**
-        apiKey = 'your tiny API key'
+			 * enter your tiny API key list
+			 * Support multiple configurations, each key is only 500/month,
+			 * a key failure immediately switch the second key to do compression */
+        ]
     }

 If you are using `Android Studio`, you can find the generate task option in `tinypng` group.
 Or alternatively, you run `./gradlew tinyPng` in your terminal.